Curb & Sidewalk Reimbursement Program

 How do I submit my application for the program?

 What is the process for the Curb & Sidewalk Reimbursement Program?

 The reimbursement process consists of six steps.

-3. Pre-Approval: The City will complete a pre-construction inspection of the project and give pre-approval within five business days.
+3. Pre-Approval: The City will complete a pre-construction inspection of the project and give pre-approval within five business days of receiving an application.